Hyundai Santa Fe: 2007

 The interior has been upgraded with blue-lit dashboard controls (unlike the green colour used in other Hyundai models), a gated shifter pattern, illuminated cup holders, and higher quality leather on Limited models.
 The rear seat head restraints caused visibility problems in the previous model due to their size.
 The new style features 'shingled' head rests that when lowered completely, sit flush with the top of the seat, helping to maximize rear visibility.
 The middle rear seating position comes with its own head restraint and a three-point seat belt built in.
 LATCH child seat anchors are also standard, and an optional 50/50 third row seat allows Santa Fe to seat seven passengers.

 Pricing remained competitive despite the upward move in size and feature content.

 In Malaysia, Hyundai Santa Fe is available as a complete knock down model rebadged as Inokom Santa Fe.
-The Inokom Santa Fe is only available in CRDi 2.2-litre I4 Diesel and 2.7-litre V6.
+The Inokom Santa Fe is only available in CRDi 2.2-litre, diesel inline-four or a 2.7-litre V6.

 The second-generation Hyundai Santa Fe was awarded 2008 Consumer Reports "top pick" and was among the top 10 vehicles for 2008 unveiled in the magazine's issue.
 The magazine's annual ratings, based on road tests and predicted safety and reliability, are considered highly influential among consumers.